thecodersguilduk/jamstack-companion/docs/editing-in-forestry.md

 * Programming Concepts
 * Functions and Control Flow
 * Pseudocode & Comments
-* Intro to JS - Loops, Arrays, and Objects
+* Loops, Arrays, and Objects
-* Intro to JS - Intro to the DOM
+* The DOM